cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

         # Compute the number of bits to represent `max_weight`.
         self.bits_for_weight = max_weight.bit_length()
-        self.offset = self.field(
+        # Precompute value for range check of claimed weight.
+        self.last_weight = max_weight - (
-            2**self.bits_for_weight - 1 - max_weight)
+            2 ** (self.bits_for_weight - 1) - 1
+        )

-        # Make sure `offset + length` doesn't overflow the field
+        # Make sure `length` and `max_weight` don't overflow the
-        # modulus.
-Otherwise we may not correctly compute the sum
+        # field modulus.
+Otherwise we may not correctly compute the
-        # measurement vector entries during circuit evaluation.
+        # sum of measurement vector entries during circuit evaluation.
-        if self.field.MODULUS - self.offset.int() <= length:
+        if self.field.MODULUS <= length:
-            raise ValueError('length and max_weight are too large '
+            raise ValueError('length is too large for the ' 'current field size')
+        if self.field.MODULUS <= max_weight:
-                             'for the current field size')
+            raise ValueError('max_weight is too large for the ' 'current field size')

         self.length = length
         self.max_weight = max_weight